MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/centralized-certificates.md

 ## Disabling CCS

-To disable the Central Certificate Store, a DELETE request should be sent to the CCS endpoint _/api/webserver/centralized-certificates/{id}_.
+To disable the Central Certificate Store, a DELETE request should be sent to the CCS endpoint.

+**DELETE** _/api/webserver/centralized-certificates/{id}_

+`
+204 No Content
+`

 ## Reading CCS Certificates